AjayTyler/simple-sql-style-guide/style-guide-overview.md

 FROM
   Database.Schema.Customers as cust,
   Database.Schema.Orders as ord,
-  Database.Schema.Rewards_Program as prog
+  Database.Schema.Rewards_Program as prog,
+  Database.Schema.Campaigns as camp

 -- This is gross.
 Links between tables are mixed in with -- filtering logic, which makes it difficult to see what -- connects to what and in what ways.
+Plus, it defaults -- to an inner join unless you include (+) in the logic, -- which is not an intuitive syntax.
-WHERE cust.id = ord.customer_id
+WHERE cust.id = ord.customer_id(+)
-  AND cust.id = prog.customer_id
+  AND cust.id = prog.customer_id(+)
+  AND ord.campaign_id = camp.id(+)
+  AND camp.status = 'Active'
   AND cust.billing_state = 'TX'
   AND prog.status in ('Active', 'Targeted')

+GROUP BY
+  cust.id,
+  program.status

 ```